connectedbydata/connectedbydata.org/_events/2026-04-23-geneva-roundtable.md

 **How can the voices of affected communities be placed central to AI governance?** Across the world, citizens are sharing their views on the future of data, AI and technology through informed public deliberation.

-Join us for a breakfast roundtable to explore how transnational, national and grassroots public engagement can be brought into two-way connection with the evolving global AI Governance architecture.
+Join us for a breakfast roundtable (08:30 - 09:30 followed by opportunity for ongoing informal conversations) to explore how transnational, national and grassroots public engagement can be brought into two-way connection with the evolving global AI Governance architecture.

 <!--more-->